-However, if you are thinking about mortgage forbearance or are already in a forbearance program, keep reading.
-There are some key pieces of information to be aware of as you navigate getting through this season of financial difficulty.
+However, there are mortgage forbearance pros and cons to be aware of as you navigate getting through this season of financial difficulty.

-But first, let go over exactly what it is and how it works.
+Let's go over exactly what mortgage forbearance is and how it works.

 What is mortgage forbearance?